 ccTLD or gTLD with subdomains

-You can also choose to create subdomains for your site which combine aspects of both ccTLDs and gTLDs.
+You can also create subdomains for your site that combine aspects of both ccTLDs and gTLDs.

 This offers the benefit of a country code and the advantages of a gTLD.

 Subdirectories, meanwhile, change the location of the country code: